-On May 21, 2013, appellants appealed the Planning Division's decision to the Board of Supervisors, which upheld the decision to grant a temporary use permit, subject to the conditions of approval.
 During the past year, many of the conditions of approval have not been met, far more than the allowed 30 individuals have been at the property at one time, an outdoor loudspeaker has been used repeatedly, and traffic has been delayed significantly by the mosque.
 Calls by neighbors to code enforcement and the sheriff's office complaining of nuisance activities have either been ignored, or the callers told to contact Heidi Duron at the Planning Division.
 There has been no enforcement whatsoever of the conditions of approval.

 Appellants filed a lawsuit for trespass in the fall of 2013, and a larger lawsuit for declaratory relief in March 2014.
-These cases were consolidated on June 12, 2014, and depositions have been set for three (3) of the parties.
+These cases were consolidated on June 12, 2014, and litigation is ongoing.